 You can send documents from other apps or locations into GoodNotes, for example, an attachment to an email.
 To do that, open or select the document in the other app and tap on the share button.
 Then, select "GoodNotes" from the list of apps.
 GoodNotes should open automatically and you can choose where you want to add the new document to.

 - Create a completely new document

-- Append to any document in the library
+- Append to the document being viewed.

 3. Drag & Drop

 Drag and drop is a very convenient way to add documents and other files, like images, to GoodNotes.
 If you don't know how drag & drop works, start off reading this article.
 Drag & drop can be a really powerful way to organize and work with your documents in GoodNotes.
 We've some tips and tricks and best practices on our blog: